Quack842/quacks-coin-divider/README.md

 Let's say you and your party (5 People) kills 4 mosters/creatures and the total coin loot is <b>1</b> <span style="color: #636464;">Platinum</span>, <b>9</b> <span style="color: #055160;">Electrum</span>, <b>15</b> <span style="color: #a47c04;">Gold</span>, <b>143</b> <span style="color: #adb5bd;">Silver</span> and <b>354</b> <span style="color: #664d03;">Copper</span>.
 It will be difficult to calculate the amount that needs to be split between the players as you can not split the Platinum into 10 gold pieces as you can not split a solid coin into pieces.
 So this app will help split the total loot equally amongst each other and the remaining amount can be put in a kitty, or like how D&D work, the players can roll a die 20 for the undivided loot and the highest roll wins.

-The piont of this application is
+The point of this application is to make it easier for players to divide the currect amount of coins amongst each other.

 ## User Goals